 Chapter 9: Mathematics in High School, Grades Nine and Ten

-Figure 9.1: High School Pathways from the Mathematics Framework
+Figure 9.1: High School Pathways from the Mathematics Framework (Figure 8.4 in the 2023 CA Mathematics Framework)

-In the first two years of high school, the big ideas of mathematics fall into three main areas, which are ideally taught together rather than as separate courses.
+In the first two years of high school, the Big Ideas of mathematics fall into three main areas, which are ideally taught together rather than as separate courses.
 When the content is truly integrated, for example, students learning the content of functions through exciting data explorations, or analyzing the design of buildings with great cultural significance by studying and representing patterns of shapes and their transformations and vectors, then the content of high school comes to life.
 At this time, students can be learning to develop models and to use technological tools, such as geometry software, data modeling tools, such as CODAP, and programs that provide conceptual insights into computation, such as Desmos and Wolfram-Alpha.

 Algebra and Functions

-The number sense students developed in grades kindergarten through eight help students see the parallels between numbers (and how they interact) and functions, especially polynomials and rational functions.
+The number sense students developed in kindergarten through grade eight help students see the parallels between numbers (and how they interact) and functions, especially polynomials and rational functions.
 This area of mathematics should develop students’ ability to recognize, represent, and solve problems involving relations among quantitative variables.
-Students can start to engage in the modelling of problems, using linear, quadratic, exponential, power, and polynomial functions.
+Students can start to engage in the modeling of problems, using linear, quadratic, exponential, power, and polynomial functions.
 The investigations with this content, which fall under the area of “Exploring Changing Quantities” will help students to understand rates of change, growth, and decay functions, and many other topics important to solving problems in the world.
 As students investigate with the power of mathematical modeling, they will see the ways that they can use mathematics to make sense of the world and impact the future, two of the Drivers of Investigation.
 Many of the important algebraic topics can be taught through data investigations.

-Data Literacy leading to Data Science
+Data Literacy Leading to Data Science

 In the high school years, students develop their understanding of variability, learning how to measure and analyze variation.
 They can also be introduced to large and complex data sets and encouraged to ask their own questions of the data.
 Ideally, teachers will bring in data sets from their own communities, so that students can use mathematics to solve important problems that help their communities and develop their sense of mathematical agency (Berry et al., 2020).
 Randomization is an important high school understanding, leading to probability models and sample spaces.
 Technology plays an important role as it makes it possible for students to generate plots, regression functions, and correlation coefficients.